Glazed Camellia Lucky Cat

 Maker / Brand

-"Pottery is part of our life"
+"Pottery is part of our life."

 Kokuzou Kiln has the unique texture and warmth of pottery, the charms of hand-painting, and the comfortable shape to use.
-It is one of the few kilns in the Kutani ware industry to have an integrated production system, where everything from forming the base material to painting and firing is done in-house.
+It is one of the few kilns in the Kutani ware industry to have an integrated production system, where everything, from forming the base material to painting and firing, is done in-house.

-Their kiln is at the foot of the Mt.
+Kokuzou Kiln is located at the foot of the Mt.
 Kokuzou in Ishikawa prefecture.
-The name "Kokuzou kiln" is also derived from the name of a bodhisattva who possesses vast and boundless wisdom and virtue like the Grate Void(universal view in the old ages of China).
-As the name implies, Kokuzou kiln aim to create gracious and beautiful pottery.
+The kiln's name is also derived from the name of a bodhisattva who possesses vast and boundless wisdom and virtue.
+Kokuzou Kiln aims to create gracious and beautiful pottery.

 Crafts